-Some common motorcycle accident related questions riders have are regarding how insurance adjusters determine liability or fault, recovering monies for injuries suffered, traffic laws, as well as, helmet laws.
-The following are some of those common questions.
+Some common motorcycle accident related questions riders have are regarding how insurance adjusters determine liability.
+The following are some of those common questions for California motorcycle helmet laws.

-Q: I was involved in an t-bone traffic collision while riding my motorcycle because a car made a left turn in front of me.
+Q: I was in a T-bone collision on my motorcycle because a car made a left turn ahead of me.
 Who is at fault?

-A: Generally, the party that is making the left turn is almost always at fault for a collision when failing to allow all vehicles to pass from the opposite direction before making the left turn.
-Under California Vehicle Code § 21801:
+A: The party making the left turn is at fault when failing to allow vehicles pass saftley before turning left.
+Under California Vehicle Code § 21801.

 Q: I was involved in an accident while riding my motorcycle, what should I do?

-A: It is always important to document as much material as you can, i.e take photos and videos of damage to your motorcycle and the other vehicle, your gear, helmet, and any physically visible injuries.
+A: It is always important to document as much material as you can.
+Take photos and videos of damage to your motorcycle and the other vehicle.
+Include your gear, helmet, and any physically visible injuries.
 Keep copies of any and all medical records, bills, and any related expenses.
-If you are unable to immediately meet with an attorney, it is important that you do not admit any fault or sign anything (i.e. any forms from an insurer) in order to preserve your rights.
+If you are unable to meet with an attorney right away, do not admit any fault or sign anything in order to preserve your rights.

 Q: I was involved in an accident while riding my motorcycle, but wasn’t wearing a helmet.
 Can I still recover monies from the at fault party?

-A: Under California law, all riders must wear motorcycle helmets, no matter the age.
-If you sustain a head or brain injury following a motorcycle accident and you were NOT wearing a helmet, it will be very difficult to recover damages for your head injury due to the California helmet law, which automatically establishes comparative negligence.
+A: Under California motorcycle helmet laws, all riders must wear motorcycle helmets, no matter the age.
+If you sustain a head or brain injury while NOT wearing a helmet, it will be difficult to recover damages for your injury.

 If you sustained other injuries, such as, broken rib, broken bone, back or shoulder injury you may still be able to recover for other injuries, however an issue that arises and also relevant as to the amount of damages you will recover, if it is shown that your failure to wear a helmet contributed to your injuries.